-Most of the trail is not marked, 3 hours of the trail is almost straight down, and you must carry absolutely everything you will need on the trek, and I mean everything, including a carabineer and harness that you can rent from shops in town.
+Most of the trail is not marked, 3 hours of the trail is almost straight down, and you must carry absolutely everything you will need on the trek, and I mean everything, including a carabiner and harness that you can rent from shops in town.

 The next few hours will be spent climbing over a rocky glacier moraine, then climbing hand and foot up a gravel trail for 1000 meters.
 This is easily one of the steepest trails I’ve done, but the view is amazing during this part of the trail.

-Day 3 would be the toughest day to conquer - the trail narrowed to the point that one false step would mean falling down all the way to the ice field.
-However, the reward on top is the glorious, intense aquamarine glacial, coupled by the crystal clear water from the glacier.
+Day 3 would be the toughest day to conquer – the trail narrowed to the point that one false step would mean falling all the way to the ice field.
+However, the reward on top is the glorious, intense aquamarine glacial, coupled with the crystal clear water from the glacier.

-On your final morning, you will be greeted with shades of gold and red as well as icebergs floating around at the Viedma glacier, before ending this challenging trek with a bus ride back out.
+On your final morning, you will be greeted with shades of gold and red as well as icebergs floating around at the Viedma glacier before ending this challenging trek with a bus ride back out.